Security and hand baggage

 Security body scanners

 New body scanners have been installed, providing an additional layer of security.
-Passengers will need to take further steps before going through the scanners.
+Before going through the scanners, please: –

 Simple steps to ease you through Security

-- Have your boarding cards ready for inspection
+• Have your boarding card ready for inspection

 Frequently asked questions